What is a current account?

 When you press the apply button on our site, you’ll be directed to the bank’s website.
 You’ll find out more details there including full terms and conditions.

-You do not have to go ahead with an application if you decide the account is not the one for you.
+You don't have to go ahead with an application if you decide the account is the one for you.

 What do you need to open a new bank account?A UK address and proof of address.
 You may need at least two bills or letters from the past three monthsIf you’ve been at your current address less than three years, you may need proof of address for your previous propertiesPhoto ID, like a passport or driving licenceEnough money to reach the bank’s minimum deposit amount, if it has oneIncome and employment details, such as a payslip

 You should not need to pass a credit check to get a current account.